cisco-lockhart/cdo-public-api-docs/cdo-sdk/python/docs/ConnectorsApi.md

 Create SDC

-This is an asynchronous operation to create an SDC to a CDO tenant.
+This is an asynchronous operation to create an SDC to a SCC tenant.
 This operation returns a link to a transaction object that can be used to monitor the progress of the operation.

 ### Example